Someone has done something and they don't want to get caught.

 “Don’t worry kid.
 You did good.
 You deserve a prize.
 In fact, no one else could have pulled this off.
 Can you imagine that other guy doing this?
 You know, that baby faced poser that’s been hanging around lately.
 Sure, he’s been getting all the praise from the higher-ups but this, this thing you did.
 It will make you a legend.”

-Fenton didn’t need to look to know that know one was there.
+Fenton didn’t need to look to know that no one was there.
 Still, he liked what he was hearing.
 Best to be optimistic.

 From the right, “They’re coming for you.
 Best to confess.
 Tell them you lost control.”